jpsca/writeadoc/docs/content/markdown/images.md

 ///

-If you don't want to have two versions of the images, you can instead use the `invert` class, that invert the colors of the image **only in dark mode**.
+If you don't want to have two versions of the images, you can instead use the `invert` class, which inverts the colors of the image **only in dark mode**.
 It doesn't look great for some images, but it's good enough most of the time.

-/// example | Image, inverted colors in and dark mode
+/// example | Image, inverted colors in dark mode

 ```md
 ![Lamp diagram](/assets/images/diagram-light.png){ .invert }